 Full details can be found in the University's Health and Safety Policy.

 Fire Safety is an important element of the management of health and safety at the University.
-This responsibility is shared between the University Secretary’s Office and Estates.
-Regular meetings of the Legal Services Officer, Estates Managers and the Legal Services and Health and Safety Assistant will oversee the process of fire risk assessments, maintenance and testing of fire safety equipment and the testing of fire evacuation procedures.
+This responsibility is shared between the University Health and Safety Advisor and Estates.
+Regular meetings oversee the process of fire risk assessments, maintenance and testing of fire safety equipment and the testing of fire evacuation procedures.